stew675/Triple-Shift-Rotate/README.md

    └───┴───┴───┴───┴───╨───┴───┴───┴───┴───┴───┴───┴───┘
 ```

-As we can see, the above sequence now leaves us with all of the `B` block with all of its items positioned correctly.
+As we can see, the above sequence now leaves us with the `B` block having all of its items positioned correctly.
 The
 original `A` block contains an `A` sized portion from what was at the start the `B` block, but switched about. `B` is
-effectively removed from further consideration, and the algorithm loops, now focusing on just the `A` block, which now
+now removed from further consideration, and the algorithm loops, focusing on just the remaining `A` block, which now
 looks like this, with the new `A` and `B` block tags assigned.

 ```